SimpleHomelab/Docker-Traefik/README.md

 <div style="text-align:center;margin:20px"><a href="https://www.smarthomebeginner.com/discord-github" target="_blank" rel="nofollow noopener noreferrer"><img src="https://www.smarthomebeginner.com/images/2022/05/join-discord-300x75.png" alt="" width="300" height="75" /></a></div>

 - Do you need support or just want to chat with like-minded people.
 Join our discord.
 - The authors will try our best to help but support is not guaranteed.
 But you will find others who might have went through what you are going through and may be willing to pay it forward and help.

 # Supporting Guides

-## Security:
+## Security

 - [Traefik Docker Security Best Practices](https://www.smarthomebeginner.com/traefik-docker-security-best-practices/)
 - [Crowdsec Docker Compose Guide Part 1: Powerful IPS with Firewall Bouncer](https://www.smarthomebeginner.com/crowdsec-docker-compose-1-fw-bouncer/)